Heart to heart, face to face

 All backgrounds, experience, and curiosity are welcome here.
 Sweet voices and creaking pipes all chant together, and well-steeped, longtime practitioners join friends just setting out on their spiritual exploration.
 Together we’re learning how the rich Western dharma that has grown from the roots of ancient Eastern teachings of love and service can flourish and be fruitful in our time and our world, here and now.

 In the late 1960s, a one-time professor at Harvard named Dr. Richard Alpert was among the first Westerners who somehow found themselves sitting at Maharajji’s feet in the Kumaon foothills of northern India.
 From their first encounter, his life was forever changed – the rest is history, as they say.

 The acclaimed professor was given the Hindu name Ram Dass, meaning servant of God, and he carried Maharajji’s teachings back to the US, where countless students and scholars, housewives and hippies, activists and artists from all backgrounds were ripe to listen.
 The counterculture generation of that era was deeply influenced by Ram Dass’s workshops, retreats, lectures, interviews, and books, where his intellectual clarity blended with humor, devotion, and compassion, honoring his guru by his commitment, or surrender, to love and being of service in the world.

 Spiraling forward from that time, what Ram Dass shared continues to echo and open hearts around the globe.
 He continued deepening his spiritual immersion in Maharajji’s wisdom throughout his life and went on writing and teaching until his death in December 2019.
-His books are available at any library, and beyond that, an ever-evolving trove of Ram Dass’s work can be found in traditional and new forms at ramdass.org.
+An ever-evolving trove of Ram Dass’s life’s work can be found in traditional and new forms at ramdass.org.
 His books are also available online and in bookstores and libraries everywhere.